 Executive Office of Education.
-The Executive Office of Education encompasses the Department of Early Education and Care, the Department of Elementary and Secondary Education (previously the Department of Education), the Department of Higher Education (previously the Board of Higher Education) and the University of Massachusetts system.
-The office is committed to advancing actions and initiatives that will improve achievement for all students, close persistent achievement gaps, and to create a 21st century public education system that prepares students for higher education, work and life in a world economy and global society.
+The Executive Office of Education includes the Department of Early Education and Care, the Department of Elementary and Secondary Education (previously the Department of Education), and the Department of Higher Education (previously the Board of Higher Education).
+The Secretary of Education serves on the board of each department as well as the board of the University of Massachusetts.
+The office is committed to advancing actions and initiatives that will improve achievement for all students, close persistent achievement gaps, and creating a 21st century public education system that prepares students for higher education, work and life in a world economy and global society.

 Department of Elementary and Secondary Education.
-The Department of Elementary and Secondary Education serves the student population from kindergarten through 12th grade by providing support for students, educators, schools and districts and by providing state leadership.
-The Department of Elementary and Secondary Education is governed by the Executive Office of Education and by the Board of Education, which includes 11 members.
-There are 322 school districts in the Commonwealth, serving over 940,000 students.
+The Department of Elementary and Secondary Education (DESE) serves the student population from kindergarten through 12th grade by providing support for students, educators, schools and districts and by providing state leadership for elementary, secondary, vocational-technical, and adult basic education.
+There are 408 school districts in the Commonwealth, serving over 950,000 students.
+DESE is governed by the Board of Elementary and Secondary Education, which includes 11 members.
+The Board of Elementary and Secondary Education nominates, and the Secretary of Education appoints, a Commissioner of Elementary and Secondary Education, who is responsible for carrying out the policies established by the Board.

 Department of Higher Education.
-The Commonwealth's system of higher education includes the five-campus University of Massachusetts, nine state universities and 15 community colleges.
+The Commonwealth's system of higher education includes the fivecampus University of Massachusetts, nine state universities and 15 community colleges.
 The higher education system is coordinated by the Department of Higher Education, which is governed by the Board of Higher Education.
 Each institution of higher education is governed by a separate board of trustees; the University of Massachusetts has one board that governs its five campuses.
-The Board of Higher Education nominates, and the Secretary of Education appoints, a Commissioner of Higher Education, who is responsible for carrying out the policies established by the board at the Department of Higher Education.
+The Board of Higher Education appoints, subject to the approval of the Secretary of Education, a Commissioner of Higher Education, who is responsible for carrying out the policies established by the board at the Department of Higher Education.

 The operating revenues of each institution consist primarily of state appropriations and of student fees that are set by the board of trustees of each institution.
-Tuition levels are set by the Board of Higher Education for the state universities and community colleges, while the University of Massachusetts board of trustees sets tuition levels for its campuses.
-The Massachusetts College of Art and Design, the Massachusetts Maritime Academy and the University of Massachusetts ("UMass") have authority to retain tuition from all students.
+Tuition levels are set by the Board of Higher Education for the state universities and community colleges, while the University of Massachusetts board of trustees has the authority to set and retain tuition for its campuses.
+The Massachusetts College of Art and Design and the Massachusetts Maritime Academy also have authority to retain tuition from all students.
 The other institutions have authority to retain tuition received from out-of-state students and tuitions from self-supporting programs, such as colleges of continuing education and evening schools.
 Otherwise, tuition revenue is required to be remitted to the State Treasurer by each institution.